Some internet wisdom on R documentation

 I use Sublime Text + Terminal on a Mac, and these little tricks made the documentation process even easier with those tools:

-• The RTools plugin for ST2 will automatically populate the roxygen documentation template above your function if you highlight the first line of the function and hit command-shift-alt-R. Super cool, props to Karthik for that.
-(Since RTools is designed to run code in R.app, I also added the feature to the Sublime plugin I usually use for Terminal work).
+- The RTools plugin for ST2 will automatically populate the roxygen documentation template above your function if you highlight the first line of the function and hit command-shift-alt-R. Super cool, props to Karthik for that.
+(Since RTools is designed to run code in

-• Since CRAN might get angry if your source files contain lines longer than 100 characters (thanks Scott), I added a vertical line at 100 characters in Sublime, so I can see all the lines that are too long.
+.
+This means that when I’m in the package directory in the Terminal, I can just type “doc” to generate the documentation files. - Since CRAN might get angry if your source files contain lines longer than 100 characters (thanks Scott), I added a vertical line at 100 characters in Sublime, so I can see all the lines that are too long.
 Here’s how to do that.

 content